|✔︎||Safe first try|

 Board generation – there are three types of board generation.
 Random board generation simply places the mines randomly.
 “First try safe” generation places mines randomly except it does not place any mines within the 1-tile radius of where the player started the game.
 “Pure intellect” creates a board in such a way so that it is deterministically solvable.
 That is, at any point in the game, you will not have to rely on luck.
 All you need to do is to use logic, and if you do it well you have 100% chance of solving the game.
 “Pure intellect” is unavailable if there are problems with your Internet connection.

 Flip buttons – this flips the meaning of left-click and right-click if you are using mouse and tap and hold if you are using a touch device.
 This is mostly meant for fast players on touch devices who do not want to wait the time required for hold.

 Question mark – with this option you can mark tiles that you are uncertain about with a question mark.
 Professional players who play very fast would prefer to have this feature disabled as it slows them down.

 Hint – a hint indicates a tile that should be uncovered or flagged given the current state of the board.
 The mechanism generating hints does not have access to yet uncovered tiles.
-It only knows as much as a player knows and assumes that the game has been played so far flawlessly.
+It only knows as much as the player and assumes that the game has been played so far flawlessly.
 Thus, the hint will be wrong if there are some wrongly flagged tiles on the board.
-Also, the hint will not be generated if there is nothing a player can do except for choosing a random actions.
-Hence, the hints are always guaranteed to work only with the “pure intellect” type of board.
+Also, the hint will not be generated if there is nothing a player can do except for choosing a random action.
+Hence, the hints are always guaranteed to work only with the “pure intellect” type of a board.
 Using a hint, even unsuccessfully, is counted as an “aid.”